uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the top of the Profiles page with the tooltip for the data download navigation button open.]({{ "/assets/images/tutorial/tutorial-profile-download-nav.png" | relative_url }})

+You will be redirected to the Data Download page.

 ![Screenshot of the top of the Data Download page as navigated through the Profiles page.]({{ "/assets/images/tutorial/tutorial-data-download.png" | relative_url }})

 * The leftmost dropdown filters the geographical scale, including Census Tracts, Census Places, Zip Code Tabulation Areas, and Counties.